 If you have good credit, have not had any major derogatory credit events in the past 7 years, and can afford to put at least 3% down, a Conventional Loan may be the right choice.* Your monthly payment could be much more affordable compared to other programs such as FHA.

-Fixed-rate fully amortizing loans are the most popular type of mortgage loan, as they offer a monthly payment that does not change over time, and result in a portion of the loan’s principal being paid down every month.
-Many borrowers find fixed-rate home loans to be the best mortgage for their needs.
-Most fixed-rate mortgages are for loan terms of 15 or 30-years.
-A 30-year amortizing loan typically has lower payments than a 15-year loan, but a slightly higher interest rate than a 15-year loan.
+Fixed-rate fully amortizing loans are the most popular type of mortgage loan, as they offer a monthly payment that does not change over time and result in a portion of the loan’s principal being paid down every month.
+Many borrowers find fixed-rate home loans to be an appropriate mortgage for their needs.
+Most fixed-rate mortgages are for loan terms of 15 or 30-years.* A 30-year amortizing loan typically has lower payments than a 15-year loan, but a slightly higher interest rate than a 15-year loan.*